epalese/udacity_hadoop_final/README.md

 All the exercises are based on the data that can be found in data/forum_data.tar.gz

+The file references.txt contains some (the main one) web resources used to develop the python scripts.

 ## Students and Posting Time on Forums
 Find for each student what is the hour during which the student has posted the most posts.
 - mapper: student_times_mapper.py